Cybersecurity

 Prior to the pandemic, cybersecurity was a big issue among organizations, many of whom are seeing a rise in attacks with every year.
 This has led to increased interest and investment in business security tools and solutions.

-It’s not enough to just have a quality anti-virus or VPN—businesses need to adopt a multi-layered strategy to fully protect themselves.
+It’s not enough to just have a quality antivirus or VPN—businesses need to adopt a multi-layered strategy to fully protect themselves.

-Why Is a Security Stack Necessary Today?
+Why Is a Cybersecurity Stack Necessary Today?

 By far the most significant attack vector used by cybercriminals is social engineering—71% of IT professionals say they’ve had employees at their company fall victim to these types of attacks.